maxblee/clipivot/README.md

 You can also tell `csvpivot` to use something other than commas as a field delimiter.
 By default, `csvpivot` will assume that files ending with the `.tsv` or `.tab` extensions are tab-delimited, while other files are assumed to be comma-separated.
 However, both of those can be overriden.
-You can select any other single ASCII character as a delimiter using the `-d` option, or you can use the
-`-t` flag to choose to read tabs as the file dilimiter.
+You can select any other single-byte UTF-8 character as a delimiter using the `-d` option, or you can use the `-t` flag to choose to read tabs as the file dilimiter.

 **Note: The file extension tool only works when `csvpivot` is